Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 commutator points keep disc colors in step with TV's vertical sync.

-How the Standards Differ
+How the Standards Differed

-• The CBS system didn't go to the moon.
+• The CBS system didn't go to the Moon.

 Standards Comparison

-Spec Mooncam Col-R-Tel CBS
+Spec Mooncam Col-R-Tel CBS NTSC

-Vertical sync 60 Hz 60 Hz 144 Hz
+Vertical sync 60 Hz 60 Hz 144 Hz* 60 Hz

-Horizontal sync 15,134 Hz 15,134 Hz 29,160 Hz
+Horizontal sync 15,734 Hz 15,734 Hz 29,160 Hz 15,734 Hz

-Horizontal lines 525 525 405
+Horizontal lines 525 525 405 525

-Color type Field-sequential Field-sequential Field-sequential
+Color type Field-sequential Field-sequential Field-sequential Simultaneous

-Color wheel wedges 6 6 6
+Color wheel wedges 6 6 6 0

-Wheel scanning speed 600 rpm 600 rpm 1,440 rpm
+Wheel scanning speed 600 rpm 600 rpm 1,440 rpm 0

-Scanning order at tube RBG RBG RBG
+Scanning order at tube RBG RBG RBG Simultaneous

-Underlying monochrome signal NTSC NTSC CBS
+Underlying monochrome signal NTSC NTSC CBS NTSC

 Two-Color Mooncam

 Which 2 colors?
-A typical two-color system displays orange and cyan fields.
+A typical two-color system displays orange and teal fields.
 A standard CRT makes the orange by turning on its red and green guns.
-To get cyan, the CRT activates its blue and green guns.
-The result is much like the standard, NTSC I-subcarrier.
-RCA engineers invented the I-subcarrier because it is in the optimum color range for accurate flesh tones.
+To get teal, the CRT activates its blue and green guns.
+The result is much like the standard, NTSC chrominance I-signal.
+RCA engineers invented the I-signal because it is in the optimum color range for accurate flesh tones.
 The eye is more sensitive to flesh tones than to any other color.
-Very early color TVs included a two-color mode using the I-subcarrier.
-Today, few if any TV sets can decode this mode.

 Reference Links